daleclack/Xe-Release-Qt/README.md

 ## Xe-Release-Qt

-This is the Qt5 build of the Xe-Release, and aim to provide static build for microsoft windows.
+This is the Qt5/6 build of the Xe-Release, and aim to provide static build for microsoft windows.

 [repository on github](https://github.com/daleclack/Xe-Release)

 [repository on gitlab](https://gitlab.com/daleclack/Xe-Release)

-##### Why Qt5?
+##### Notes about Qt6

 Qt 6 has been released,  but there are some bugs and problems of it.
 For example, I found on KDE, the menu of Qt 6 applications has disappeared, though I searched for the solution of the problem, I still found the problem is still exist.
+So, the Qt6 builds will be a experimental build.

+#### The Reason for the project

 The reason for build the Qt 5 varient of the Xe-Release is also there are so many changes in Gtk 4, and it is no static build of Gtk 4 provided by the official gtk team.